-- A project must include a capital component and may also include pre-construction planning and design work. - A project must enable housing development (i.e., new housing units that would not be enabled without the project). - A project can be any of the following project types: new construction; rehabilitation/repair; reconstruction; or expansion. - Projects must have a clear start and end point. - Projects can be stand-alone or a component of a larger project. - Projects must be in the process of or completed the design and planning phase. - Projects must meet all relevant provincial regulatory requirements. - The application must include a clearly defined scope of work in order to enable a comprehensive assessment of the project (financial, technical, risk, etc.).
-For example, an application must clearly identify how it enables housing development, define how it could address existing health and safety issues and/or risks and the construction activities that will be undertaken to address the issue.
+- A project must include a capital component and may also include pre-construction planning and design work. - A project must enable housing development (i.e., new housing units that would not be enabled without the project). - A project can be any of the following project types: new construction; rehabilitation/repair; reconstruction; or expansion. - Projects must have a clear start and end point.

+- Projects can be stand-alone or a component of a larger project. - Projects must be in the process of or completed the design and planning phase. - Projects must meet all relevant provincial regulatory requirements. - The application must include a clearly defined scope of work in order to enable a comprehensive assessment of the project (financial, technical, risk, etc.).
+For example, an application must clearly identify how it enables housing development, define how it improves or develops more reliable roads and/or bridges and specify any issues/risks and the construction activities that will be undertaken to address the issue.
+All project work and components should be clearly identified.